Post Summary: The Best Day Trips From Portland, Oregon

 Not a climber?
 No problem.
 This is one of the most iconic Oregon photography locations, especially during sunrise and sunset.
 Set up your camera to capture the rocks with the Crooked River winding gracefully through.

 The area around Smith Rock is perfect for boondocking (aka free camping) if you decide you want to spend more time exploring.
 Download the app The Dyrt before you head out, so you can find campsites nearby!
-Make sure to get the Pro version to use the features offline, and get access to cool features like BLM and National Forests map too!
+We’re obsessed with the pro membership because we are able to use the features offline, and get access to cool features like BLM and National Forests map too!
+Try their pro membership free for 30-days when using our code MANDAGIES!

 Map of Day Trips From Portland, Oregon